 Create a RAG Application

-To accomplish this, we will utilize the Marketplace application called AI RAG Chat.
+To accomplish this, you will utilize the Marketplace application called AI RAG Chat.
 This application includes:

 - the AI RAG Template Chat service, a small frontend application written in React that provides a simple chat interface to communicate with the chatbot.